petergarnaes/Madklub-website/README.md

 ## Random Notes

+### Requirements

+Target browser must be newer browser that supports HTML5, because of its browser history API.
+It is possible to instruct our router to do full refresh on every navigation, which we would do for non-HTML5.
+This can get complicated fast though, so for now just don't support.

 # Public API security

 If we wanted our GraphQL API to be public, we could give out an API key, which